-Marc Goodman tells Big Think that in the future "the virtual agents of good and evil will do battle in cyberspace--making this a very interesting field to be in!"
+Big Think recently interviewed Goodman about what readers can expect to learn from reading Future Crimes.
+Among other things, Goodman tells Big Think that in the future “the virtual agents of good and evil will do battle in cyberspace–making this a very interesting field to be in!”

 concerns you the most?